1Mill/example-terraform-ecs/README.md

 1. Install `docker ~> 20.10.23` and `docker-compose ~> 2.15.1` on your computer.
 1. Create `.env` file with `AWS_ACCESS_KEY_ID=xxx` and `AWS_SECRET_ACCESS_KEY=yyy` values
 1. To run a single project, run `./scripts/terragrunt/cli.bash plan --terragrunt-working-dir ./examples/aws-resources`.
-If you do not want to run `
+Or, like a normal Terraform application run `cd ./examples/aws-resources` and then run `terraform plan`.